Iran's oil exports jump in September defying sanctions -TankerTrackers

 Data from TankerTrackers, which tracks shipments and oil storage, showed almost half of Iranian exports were picked up by foreign vessels via ship-to-ship transfers, making it difficult to determine final destinations.

-The two other firms, asking not to be named, also see an increase in September although not to the same extent.
+The two other firms also see an increase in September, although not to the same extent.

-One of them said it was seeing an increase of at least 100,000 bpd in September - still a sizeable volume compared to a low point in May when Iran's crude exports fell to 100,000 to 200,000 barrels per day (bpd) from 2.7 million bpd in May 2018.
+One of them said it was seeing an increase of at least 100,000 bpd in September to 400,000 bpd.
+That is a sizeable volume compared with a low point in May 2020 when exports fell to 100,000 bpd according to tracking firm Kpler.

 Iran's oil ministry did not respond to a Reuters request for comment on export levels.